hmrc/crdl-cache/ADDING-CODELISTS.md

 2025-07-29 11:29:08,421 level=[INFO] logger=[uk.gov.hmrc.crdlcache.schedulers.ImportCorrespondenceListsJob] thread=[application-pekko.actor.default-dispatcher-15] rid=[] user=[] message=[import-correspondence-lists job completed successfully]
 ```

-If you have not called the **crdl-cache** service locally before, you wil need to set up a dummy internal-auth token by calling the test-only token endpoint of **internal-auth**:
+If you have not called the **crdl-cache** service locally before, you will need to set up a dummy internal-auth token by calling the test-only token endpoint of **internal-auth**:

 ```shell
 curl -i -X POST -H 'Content-Type: application/json'  -d '{